-(a) The asset revaluation reserve resulted from the revaluation of the opening exploration, evaluation and development expenditure in accordance with the independent geologist's report, a summary of which is contained in section 11 of the parent company's prospectus dated 30 July 2002.
+The asset revaluation reserve resulted from the revaluation of the opening exploration, evaluation and (a) development expenditure in accordance with the independent geologist report, a summary of which is contained in section 11 of the parent company's prospectus dated 30 July 2002.

-The asset revaluation reserve is used to record increments and decrements on the revaluation of non-current assets.
+The asset revaluation reserve is used to record increments and decrements on the revaluation of noncurrent assets.
 The balance standing to the credit of the reserve may be used to satisfy the distribution of bonus shares to shareholders and is only available for the payment of cash dividends in limited circumstances permitted by law.

-Consolidated 2003 \$ Parent Entity 2003 \$

-NOTE 17.
-Accumulated Losses

-Accumulated losses at beginning of the financial year

-Net loss for the financial year 354,726 339,058

-Accumulated losses at the end of the financial year 354,726 339,058

-NOTE 18.
-Financial commitments

-Operating leases

-Commitments for minimum lease payments in relation to non-cancellable operating leases are payable as follows:

-Within one year 31,494 31,494

-Later than one year but not later than 5 years 24,245 24,245

-Commitments not recognised in the financial statements 55,739 55,739

-The operating leases represent office rental payments.

-Exploration expenditure

-Exploration expenditure committed to maintain exploration tenements currently held is payable as follows:

-Within one year 37,299 22,261

-Later than one year but not later than 5 years 149,196 89,043

-Commitments not recognised in the financial statements 186,495 111,304

-NOTE 19.
-Contingent liabilities

-Contingent liabilities at balance date, not otherwise provided for in these financial statements are categorised as follows:

-The maximum liability of the economic entity for security bonds lodged and insurance bonds issued is \$165,935 comprising:

-Security bonds:

-Bank guarantee held by Queensland Department of Mines (see note 9) 160,500 160,500

-Security bonds lodged with PNG Department of Mining & Petroleum 5,435

-165,935 160,500
+Consolidated 2003 \$ Parent Entity 2003 \$ NOTE 17.
+Accumulated Losses v v Accumulated losses at beginning of the financial year Net loss for the financial year (354,726) (339,058) Accumulated losses at the end of the financial year (354,726) (339,058) NOTE 18.
+Financial commitments Operating leases Commitments for minimum lease payments in relation to non-cancellable operating leases are payable as follows: Within one year 31,494 31,494 Later than one year but not later than 5 years 24.245 24.245 Commitments not recognised in the financial statements 55,739 55,739 The operating leases represent office rental payments.
+Exploration expenditure Exploration expenditure committed to maintain exploration tenements currently held is payable as follows: Within one year 37,299 22.261 Later than one year but not later than 5 years 149.196 89.043 Commitments not recognised in the financial statements 186,495 111,304 NOTE 19.
+Contingent liabilities Contingent liabilities at balance date, not otherwise provided for in these financial statements are categorised as follows: The maximum liability of the economic entity for security bonds lodged and insurance bonds issued is \$165,935 comprising: Security bonds: 160 500 160 500 Bank guarantee held by Queensland Department of Mines (see note 9) Security bonds lodged with PNG Department of Mining & Petroleum 160,500 5,435 160,500 165,935 160 500 100,930 160,500

 NOTE 20.
 Financial instruments

-The Australian dollar equivalents of foreign currency monetary items included in balance sheet headings to the extent they are not effectively hedged are set out below.
-These amounts include the receivable from foreign subsidiaries, which are not effectively hedged.

-(a) Foreign currency exposure

-Amounts receivable in foreign currency which are not effectively hedged:

-Current assets

-- Papua New Guinea (Kina) 2,349

-Non-current assets 2,047

-- Papua New Guinea (Kina) 5,425 603,738

-5,425 000,700

-Amounts payable in foreign currency which are not effectively hedged: Current liabilities

-6,910

-- Papua New Guinea (Kina) 0,710

-NOTE 20.
-Financial instruments (continued)